Domain name disputes FAQs

 You will only be able to register a domain name if it has not already been registered by someone else (see 4).

 There may also be restrictions: for example, the generic ending .aero can only be used by organisations in the aviation industry.
-Some countries only allow businesses in that country to register domain names with that country ending.
+Some countries only allow businesses in that country to register web addresses with that country ending.
 The use of the .eu ending is also restricted (see 1).

 Also keep in mind that registering a domain name does not give you definitive ownership.
-Your registration could be challenged if someone else feels they have a better right to the domain name, or claims you are misusing the domain name (see 13).
+Your registration could be challenged if someone else feels they have a better right to it, or claims you are misusing the domain name (see 13).

 Avoid registering any domain name that uses, or is very similar to, a competitor's trading name or trademark.